Joshuauzor/credo-wp-plugin/readme.txt

 * Pay Button Secret Key (live/Test) - Enter your secret key which can be retrieved from Settings > API on your Credo account dashboard.
 * Go Live - Tick that section to turn your credo plugin live.
 * Modal Title - (Optional) customize the title of the Pay Modal.
 Default is CREDO PAY.
 * Modal Description - (Optional) customize the description on the Pay Modal.
-Default is FLW PAY MODAL.
+Default is CREDO PAY MODAL.
 * Modal Logo - (Optional) customize the logo on the Pay Modal.
 Enter a full url (with \'http\').
 Default is Credo logo.
 * Success Redirect URL - (Optional) The URL the user should be redirected to after a successful payment.
 Enter a full url (with 'http:\\').
 Default: '\'.
 * Failed Redirect URL - (Optional) The URL the user should be redirected to after a failed payment.
 Enter a full url (with 'http:\\').
 Default: '\'.